Updated January 2021

 - Strategic and agile partner to leaders on communication and management of HR function and alignment of vision, mission, and goals with HR strategy, policy and procedure (such as the annual salary process, etc.)

 - Leader in advancing diversity, equity and inclusion, organizational culture and values that attract, retain and motivate talented and diverse people and produce quality outcomes, change management and leadership that promotes development, and engagement.

-- Participates as a member of the Senior HR Leadership Council, advises University Human Resources on HR strategy that supports organizational success; Provide leadership through participation on various campus councils or committees.
+- Engage as a member of the Senior HR Leadership Council, advise University Human Resources on HR strategy that supports organizational success; Provide leadership through participation on various campus councils or committees.

 - Serve as an active liaison between University Human Resources and members of the college/division/department(s); is typically the first point of contact (non-transactional or routine issues) for University HR.

 - Analyze, interpret, and forecast college/division workforce data trends to inform data driven decisions.
 Consider budget parameters including various funding sources, reported areas of need and concern (e.g., vacancy rates, turnover, compensation, demographics, etc.), and landscape; develop strategies to address.